rmolinari/data_structures/README.md

 ### Disjoint Union

-We represent the set S(n) = {0, 1, ..., n-1} as the disjoint union of subsets.
-Equivalently, we represent a partition of S(n).
-The data structure provides very efficient implementation of the two key operations
+We represent a set S of non-negative integers as the disjoint union of subsets.
+Equivalently, we represent a partition of S. The data structure provides very efficient implementation of the two key operations
 - `unite(e, f)`, which merges the subsets containing e and f; and
 - `find(e)`, which returns the canonical representative of the subset containing e.
 Two elements e and f are in the same subset exactly when `find(e) == find(f)`.

+It also provides
+- `make_set(v)`, add a new value `v` to the set S, starting out in a singleton subset.

 For more details see https://en.wikipedia.org/wiki/Disjoint-set_data_structure and the paper [[TvL1984]](#references) by Tarjan and van Leeuwen.